 Bali is a great place for a family vacation, plenty of fun activities for the kids and enough beaches and cocktail bars to give the grownups some much-needed R & R too.

 Sanur, to the east of Denpasar airport, has a great reputation as one of the best parts of the island for a family holiday, with a great range of family-sized villas.
 It’s much more laidback back than the party zones of Kuta and Legian, but still close enough to the action to have some life.
-There are plenty of shops, restaurants and of course the amazing golden sand beach.
+There are plenty of shops, restaurants and of course the amazing golden sand beaches and places to stay in Sanur.

 If you need a little help narrowing down what to do whilst you are staying in Sanur, then keep reading.